Murataydinunimi/dbt_gostudent/README.md

 ```

+**For other libraries and their versions refer to the requirements.txt file**.

 At this point, if we would want to create a dbt project from scratch, we would run **dbt init** and choose our respective connector.
 However, a fully configured dbt project is already provided in this repo.